GST/HST Information for Charities

 As a charity, you may receive grants, contributions, subsidies, forgivable loans and similar payments (often referred to as transfer payments).

-If there is a direct link between a payment you receive and a supply you provide to either the grantor of the transfer payment or to a specified third party, the transfer payment may be regarded as payment for a supply.
+If there is a direct link between a payment you receive and a supply you provide to either the grantor of the transfer payment or to a specified third party, the transfer payment may be regarded as consideration for a supply.
 If this is the case, the transfer payment may be subject to the GST/HST.

+Generally, this would not apply to a payment for services, since most services provided by a charity are exempt.
 The tax treatment of transfer payments will be determined on a case-by-case basis.
 For more information, see GST/HST Memorandum 18-4, Determining Whether a Transfer Payment is Consideration For a Supply.

 Sponsorships